ziv/source-graph-stream-client/readme.md

 A streaming client for SourceGraph search results.

-Implements a client for streaming search results from a SourceGraph instance, async generators for the search results, and support for authentication via access tokens or OAuth tokens.
+Implements a client for streaming search results from a SourceGraph instance, provide an async generators for the search results, and support for authentication via access tokens or OAuth tokens.

 [Sourcegraph Stream API](https://sourcegraph.com/docs/api/stream_api)